destinyae/eth-relayer/README.md

 docker build -t polynetwork/eth_relayer -f Dockerfile ./
 ```

 This command will copy ./config.json to /app/config.json in the image.
-So you need to prepare config.json before running this command and you should start the eth-relayer in container basing on the configuration in /app/config.json.
+So, you need to prepare config.json before running this command, and you should start the eth-relayer in the container based on the configuration in /app/config.json.

 ## Run Relayer

 Before you can run the relayer you will need to create a wallet file of PolyNetwork.
-After creation, you need to register it as a Relayer to Poly net and get consensus nodes approving your registeration.
-And then you can send transaction to Poly net and start relaying.
+After creation, you need to register it as a Relayer to Polynet and get consensus nodes approving your registration.
+Then you can send a transaction to Polynet and start relaying.

-Before running, you need feed the configuration file `config.json`.
+Before running, you need to feed the configuration file `config.json`.

 ```
 {